seerge/g-helper/README.md

 12. Monitor CPU / GPU temperature, fan speeds and battery discharge rate

 ### :apple: Automatic switching of modes when on battery or plugged in
-- Performance modes
+- Performance modes (app remembers last mode used on battery or when plugged)
-- GPU modes
+- GPU modes (eco on battery, stanard when plugged)
-- Screen refresh rate
+- Screen refresh rate (60hz on battery, 120+ hz when plugged)

 To keep auto switching and hotkeys working the app needs to stay in running in the tray.
 It doesn't consume any resources.